Royal Rumble (2013): Preliminary matches

 As the PPV portion of the show began, a backstage segment was shown with Bret Hart wishing Alberto Del Rio good luck in his match.
 He then gave Ricardo Rodriguez a pair of his signature sunglasses.

 The opening match on the PPV telecast (and second on the card overall) featured reigning World Heavyweight Champion Alberto Del Rio defending his title against Big Show in a Last Man Standing match.
 After Del Rio managed to beat the count after being chokeslammed through a table from an elevated position on the entrance stage, he managed to win when he locked in the Cross Armbreaker while Rodriguez duct taped Show's legs to the bottom rope.
 Show was unable to free himself in time and was counted out.

 Next, reigning WWE Tag Team Champions Team Hell No (Daniel Bryan and Kane) defended their titles against Team Rhodes Scholars (Cody Rhodes and Damien Sandow).
 The match ended when Bryan applied the No!
 Lock on Sandow, forcing him to submit.

-John Cena won the 2013 Royal Rumble match.
+John Cena won the 2013 Royal Rumble match, which was his second win, after 2008, becoming the fourth multi-time winner, after Hulk Hogan, Shawn Michaels, and "Stone Cold" Steve Austin.